metadriverse/metadrive/documentation/source/env_config.rst

 ###########################

     - :code:`use_render` (bool): Pop a window on your screen or not
-    - :code:`use_image` (bool): When you want to access the image of camera, it should be set to True.
+    - :code:`offscreen_render` (bool): When you want to access the image of camera, it should be set to True.
     - :code:`force_fps` (Union[int, None]): Decide the render fps.
 "None" means that no fps limitation.
     - :code:`debug` (bool): For developing use, draw the scene with bounding box